4 Helpful / 0 Not

 Other Thoughts: I am waivering on the score.
 This course has potential to be a 4.5 star course with improvements and a few changes on some of the holes.
 Cement tee pads and better signs with more benches.
 I could make it a 4.5 but felt improvements should be implemented.
 Out of the 2 courses between original and North, I like original better because of the challenge and slightly better holes.
 Both these courses are fun and excellent, and both have some epic holes.

 Pros: This course is mainly a combination of right-sized holes (300'-450') in hilly, grassy meadows, and shorter-to-average length forest holes.
 Some of the meadow holes feature steep hills (up and down), all with neatly mowed fairways that are fun to place drives onto.
-The best of them have unique, crop-circle shaped patterns at the 250-300 range to approach from.
 Forest holes are flatter and very tightly wooded, and are similar to some of the forest holes at Branstrom Park in Fremont.
-Rubber tee pads on all holes (at least it's not grass).
 Holes 3, 4, 12 and 18 (a sledding hill) are signature meadow holes, with terrific tee shots that are mostly wide open but have a few obstacles to keep it interesting.
 Good navigation for the most part, though Hole 6 is a long walk from Hole 5.
 Signs at most tees, though a couple are missing.
-Decent baskets throughout that are better than the baskets on the Original course.
+Decent baskets throughout that are better than some of the baskets on the Original course.
+Newer tee signs and concrete tee pads added circa 2014.
+In addition, Hole 17 has been moved and improved slightly.
+Best on low-wind days early in the season or after first frost.

-Cons: Some of the rubber tee pads are cracked/damaged and are somewhat slippery at times (in 2011, they were apparent;ly pulled altogether).
-The forest holes are challenging but not necessarily fun, with lots of bugs and really rough areas.
+Cons: The forest holes are challenging but not necessarily fun, with lots of bugs at some times of year and some rough areas.
 Tall grass bordering fairways of the meadow holes is easy to lose discs in, but as mentioned by Mashnut, do not increase challenge appropriately.
 Almost twisted an ankle looking for a disc by stepping in a mole hole in the right side rough of Hole 1.

-Other Thoughts: Secluded with few golfers (a relief from Oshtemo), but no alcohol allowed in park (didn't stop me).
-A solid 3.5 course that is best in fall, and could make 4.0 or even 4.5 with cement pads and some work on the forest holes.
-Course retains its appeal after repeated rounds, with significantly more epic holes than nearly any course in the area, and in some cases, better than the Original course.
+Other Thoughts: Secluded with few golfers (a relief from Oshtemo), but no alcohol allowed in park.
+Course retains its appeal after repeated rounds, with some epic holes.
 With two great parks next to each other that are better than any course near bigger/busier areas like Lansing or Grand Rapids, make the time to check out Three Rivers disc golf.

 Pros: Very nice chainstar baskets, nice signage although the second hole was confusing to find...we actually played hole 15 instead (wasn't paying attention to the sign) walked around entire course and finally found 3 and 2....nice wooded shots and open bomb shots, becareful of the rough!!!